Taxation & Compliance

 1. Bank Transfers for Business Remittances

-The most common method for businesses to receive foreign remittances is via bank transfers.
+The most common method for businesses to receive foreign remittances is via wire transfers.
 To receive remittances, businesses need to provide their bank account details, such as the SWIFT code and International Bank Account Number (IBAN).

 When businesses receive foreign inward remittances, the charges may vary depending on the bank.
 Here are the details of the charges by some popular Indian banks: